You may have radiotherapy as part of your treatment for secondary bone cancer. This uses high-energy rays to destroy cancer cells in the bone.

 You have it as an injection through a small tube (cannula) which is put into a vein in your arm or hand.
-You usually have the injection every four weeks, up to six times.
-You will normally have the injection as an outpatient and be able to go home afterwards.
+You usually have the injection every 4 weeks, up to 6 times.
+You will normally have the injection as an outpatient.
+This means you will be able to go home afterwards.

 Your pain may get worse for a few days after your treatment.
 Your doctor can prescribe extra painkillers if you need them.
 The pain usually improves over the following few weeks.

-Your urine and blood will be very slightly radioactive for about seven days and you will be given advice to follow to reduce any risk to others.
+Your urine and blood will be very slightly radioactive for about 7 days and you will be given advice to follow to reduce any risk to others.

 Strontium-89 and samarium-153 are types of radioisotope therapy.